 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
-The most recent list of suppliers is available on our website at MyAARPMedicare.com. payment for oxygen equipment coverage, your cost sharing in our plan is 20% coinsurance.
+The most recent list of suppliers is available on our website at myUHCMedicare.com. months of rental payment for oxygen equipment coverage, your cost-sharing in our plan is 20% coinsurance.
+You pay these amounts until you reach the out- of-pocket maximum. payment for oxygen equipment coverage, your cost sharing in our plan is 50% coinsurance.
 You pay these amounts until you reach the out- of-pocket maximum.
-Your provider may need to obtain prior authorization. payment for oxygen equipment coverage, your cost sharing in our plan is 50% coinsurance.
-You pay these amounts until you reach the out- of-pocket maximum.
-Emergency Care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
+Emergency care \$100 copayment for each e emergency room visit.
+Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and medicine, believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
 The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting worse.
-Cost sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network. \$90 copayment for each en You do not pay this amoun hospital within 24 hours for are admitted to a hospital, as described in the "Inpatie in this benefit chart.
-You pay these amounts un pocket maximum. t if you are admitted to the r the same condition.
-If you you will pay cost sharing ent Hospital Care" section
+Cost-sharing for necessary emergency services furnished out-of-network is the same as for such services furnished in-network.
+You do not pay this amoun hospital within 24 hours for are admitted to a hospital, as described in the "Inpatie in this benefit chart.
+You pay these amounts un pocket maximum. r the same condition.
+If you you will pay cost-sharing ent hospital care" section